 Should a Contestant lose his mouthguard the round will be stopped until the mouthguard has been cleaned and replaced.
 Should the mouthguard be lost in an exchange the Referee shall wait until the cessation of the exchange to order its replacement.
-If the mouthguard is intentionally expelled, the Referee may at his discretion penalise the offending Contestant with point's deduction, or for continual occurrences deduct further points or disqualify the offending Contestant.
+In the event that the mouthguard is intentionally expelled, the Referee may at his discretion penalise the offending Contestant with point's deduction, or for continual occurrences deduct further points or disqualify the offending Contestant.